America's Best Comics: History

-According to the interview Moore gave George Khoury in the book The Extraordinary Works of Alan Moore, when Lee first saw Alan Moore after the takeover, the tall figure of Moore holding his snake-headed walking stick impressed Lee so, he was sure Moore - who was then still ignorant of the sale - was going to beat him senseless.
+According to the interview Moore gave George Khoury in the book The Extraordinary Works of Alan Moore, when Lee first saw Alan Moore after the takeover, the tall figure of Moore holding his snake-headed walking stick impressed Lee so, he was sure Moore – who was then still ignorant of the sale – was going to beat him senseless.
 Moore was reluctant at first, but ultimately decided to accept his new situation as he had promised work to a number of his artist friends from Rob Liefeld's defunct Awesome Comics line.
 In the same interview, he said that it was better to go back against a principle for the greater good, than to have no principles in life at all.
 He also expressed interest in eventually ending the line with a little apocalypse.
 Deliberately and permanently ending an entire comic line was something he felt had never been done before in comics.

 Moore brought an end to the ABC Universe towards the conclusion of Promethea when she ushers in the apocalypse.
 Moore wrote the last issue of Tom Strong and two 64-page Tomorrow Stories specials offering a final farewell to most of ABC's characters.

 Before those final stories, the ABC line continued a little while longer under other writers.
 Tom Strong, for example, had been written entirely by guest authors since November 2003.
-These authors have included; Peter Hogan, Geoff Johns, Mark Schultz, Steve Aylett, Brian K. Vaughan, Ed Brubaker and Michael Moorcock.
+These authors have included Peter Hogan, Geoff Johns, Mark Schultz, Steve Aylett, Brian K. Vaughan, Ed Brubaker and Michael Moorcock.
 A sequel to Top 10 called Beyond The Farthest Precinct has been penned by novelist Paul Di Filippo and artist Jerry Ordway and another title, written by Peter Hogan and Steve Moore, was going to explore the remaining secrets of all of the major ABC characters.
-This mini-series, America's Best Comics: A to Z, started in September 2005 but was cancelled after four issues.
+This mini-series America's Best Comics: A to Z, started in September 2005 but was canceled after four issues in July 2006.

+WildStorm was shut down in 2010, its disestablishment spelled the end of ABC, and reprints of ABC titles were subsequently being published under DC's Vertigo imprint.